 Over the last several years, Steve has continued playing sports in local indoor soccer leagues and has become fond of running, completing two marathons, a half marathon, and the local Barber Beast on the Bay the past two years.
 The obstacle course race was one of the more fun and challenging events he's completed, leading to an increased desire to bring a Ninja obstacle training facility to Erie.

 Contact Stephen: email@example.com

-Assistant Manager/ Personal Trainer
+Fitness Director /Asst.
+Manager/ Personal Trainer

-Derrick attended Towson University in Maryland and received his BS in Exercise Science/Sports Medicine with a minor in early childhood education.
+Derrick attended Towson University in Maryland and received his BS in Exercise Science/Sports Medicine with a minor in Early Childhood Education.
 He was also a student athlete, playing division I football.
 Derrick is an athletic performance coach and a certified personal trainer through ACSM (American College of Sport Medicine).

 Derrick has a passion for helping individuals reach their goals from seniors, adults, athletes, and kids.
 He joined the Sinai Sports team because he enjoys working with kids.
 His experience with coaching/ training allows him to bestow his knowledge into an enrichment lesson of physical activity for the kids, as coaching and teaching are arguably synonymous.

 Derrick has been a part of several youth programs/camps where he’s been able to be both the coach and the teacher.
 Derrick’s natural knack for helping people, motivating people, and being creative play salient roles in his field of choice.
 Derrick believes that you can achieve anything you want with hard work, good behavior, and discipline.